smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ---------------------------------------------------
 **FULL OUTER JOIN**

-The `FULL OUTER JOIN` will give an illusion that it matches on the NULL markers, but looking closely at the number of NULL markers returned vs. the number of NULL markers in our sample data, we can determine this is indeed not true.
+The `FULL OUTER JOIN` will give an illusion that it matches the NULL markers, but looking closely at the number of NULL markers returned vs. the number of NULL markers in our sample data, we can determine this is indeed not true.
 Also, the below query demonstrates the `ORDER BY` sorts NULL markers in ascending order.

 ```sql
 SELECT  a.ID,